 Just as all good deeds deserve to be rewarded, so do good financial habits.

-So what better way to reward yourself for getting your debt under control than to kick-start your financial dreams and goals into high gear?
+And what better way to reward yourself for getting your debt under control than to kick-start your financial dreams and goals into high gear.

 Where would you like to be a year from now?
 Five years from now?

 Whether you’re looking to reap the rewards of your financial prowess in the short term, long term, or both—mapping out a timeline is your first step towards achieving your goals.
 Once you have your timeline established, the next step is putting the right financial action in place to get the ball rolling.

 Here are some possible action steps you can take to get you closer to achieving your goals: